maxence-charriere/go-app/docs/web/documents/notifications.md

 }
 ```

-[Notification.Path](/reference#Notification) is an URL path that targets a page in the app.
-When a notification is clicked, the app will be navigated on this URL.
-Responding to notification is handled within components.
-Behavior can be customized by including URL query parameters.
+**[Notification.Path](/reference#Notification) is a URL path that targets a page in the app.
+When a notification is clicked, the app will be navigated on this URL path.**

 ### Example